Savannah Truck Accidents

 Savannah Truck Accident Attorneys

 Holding Georgia truck drivers and companies liable for negligent and reckless behavior

 Georgia has many local and federal thoroughfares for tractor-trailers, semis, 18-wheelers, and trucks of all sizes that transport goods and inventory.
 These roads are designed to help communities get the products they need.
 Trucks that navigate these roads have a high responsibility to make sure they follow the rules of the road, obey the rules targeted just to trucks, and comply with industry standards.
-Trucks are much more dangerous than cars because of their size, weight, dimensions, and the cargo they carry.
-Truck accidents often result in death or catastrophic injuries, including traumatic brain injuries, paralysis, broken bones, and other harm that requires long-term care.

 We have obtained many multi-million-dollar personal injury verdicts.
 Some of the trucking accident settlements we have obtained for our clients include:

 - $1,800,000 settlement for a woman who suffered serious injury in a trucking accident